stval98/is322-spotify-app/README.md

 **Important:**
 1. Track changes to your code using GitHub
-2. Submit your GitHub link to the app on Moodl, if you missed one of them, you get 20% off from full credit.
+2. Submit your GitHub link to the app on Moodle, if you missed one of them, you get 20% off from full credit.
 3. ***NO LATE PROJECTS***
 4. You will receive a grade for the project as a whole, and an individual grade for your